SKaplanOfficial/Raycast-PromptLab/assets/placeholders_guide.md

 This code, which can be set as , interweaves several placeholders to look up the artist of the currently playing song in Music, search Google for songs by that artist, and create a new note in Notes with the search results as the body.
 The entire placeholder then resolves to the text of the search results, which the AI will summarize for us.
 This particular example is a bit contrived, but it demonstrates the power of the `{{js:...}}` placeholder.

+### URL Placeholders

+You can instruct PromptLab to extract text from any webpage by using the `{{url:...}}` placeholder.
+For example, `{{url:http://68k.news}}` would be replaced with the visible text of the 68k News homepage.
+You can use this to interface between files, data, webpages, and APIs.

+URL placeholders

 ------------------------

 ## Resources